P-p-H-d/mlib/doc/DEV.md

 2) Check that no memory leak is reported by valgrind:
    Run 'make valgrind' in tests folder on a system.
+   NOTE: valgrind seems completly lost in all the tests which spawn a lot of threads.

 3) Check that no undefined behavior, nor data race, ... is reported by sanitizer:
    Run 'make sanitize'  in tests folder on a system.
    This needs at least GCC 7